Biology (BA/BS)

 CH 335 Organic Chemistry II 4

-Elective or general education course that also satisfy a multicultural requirement 4
+Elective or core-education course that also satisfy a cultural literacy requirement 4

 Credits 17